 In order to help civil legal aid programs document and describe their crucial contributions to the health of their communities, the National Center for Medical-Legal Partnership (NCMLP) released a comprehensive guide to collecting health and health care data in LegalServer, a case management system used by many civil legal aid organizations.
 To download the free guide, fill in the form below.

-1. Review a one-hour training conducted by author Mallory Curran that walks individuals through the data fields and how to configure them.
+You can also review a one-hour training conducted by author Mallory Curran that walks individuals through the data fields and how to configure them.
 The training is co-hosted by the National Center for Medical-Legal Partnership and the National Legal Aid and Defender Association.

 There are currently 126 civil legal aid organizations working with 294 hospitals and health centers at medical-legal partnerships across the U.S. Civil legal needs have an enormous impact on health, and civil legal aid organizations are in a position to help health care address both health and cost, while also uncovering new funding opportunities and partnerships for their organizations.
 However, to enable health care organizations, policymakers, and potential funders to embrace and fund civil legal aid as its partner, consistent, uniform data is needed to clearly communicate civil legal aid’s value to health care—locally, statewide, and nationally.